nrv-framework/NRV/docs/usersguide/populations.rst

     *   - Name
         - scientific source and comment
     *   - "Ochoa_U"
-        - scientific source and comment
+        - From human normal sural nerve, scientific reference [stat1]
     *   - "Jacobs_11_A"
-        - scientific source and comment
+        - From human normal sural nerve, scientific reference [stat2]
     *   - "Jacobs_11_B"
-        - scientific source and comment
+        - From human normal sural nerve, scientific reference [stat2]
     *   - "Jacobs_11_C"
-        - scientific source and comment
+        - From human normal sural nerve, scientific reference [stat2]
     *   - "Jacobs_11_D"
-        - scientific source and comment
+        - From human normal sural nerve, scientific reference [stat2]

 These statistics (grey curves), and their interpolations in NRV (red curves) and an example of generated population histogramm are depicted in the figure bellow: